leandromoreira/ffmpeg-libav-tutorial/README.md

 -c:v libvpx-vp9 -c:a libvorbis \ # output options
 bunny_1080p_60fps_vp9.webm # output url
 ```
-This command basically takes a `mp4` containing two streams, an audio encoded with `aac` CODEC and a video encoded using `h264` CODEC and convert it to `webm` changing its audio and video CODECs too.
+This command takes an input file `mp4` containing two streams, an audio encoded with `aac` CODEC and a video encoded using `h264` CODEC and convert it to `webm` changing its audio and video CODECs too.

 We could simplify the command above but then be aware that FFmpeg will adopt or guess the default values for you, for instance when you just type `ffmpeg -i input.avi output.mp4` what audio/video CODEC does it use to produce the `output.mp4`?